Inferis/Inferis.github.io/content/posts/2015-05-27-swift-an-array-of-protocols.md

 }
 ```

 ... it's kind of useless since you still need to do comparing of ThingyNotifier instances and always returning `true` or `false` isn't going to do that.
-There's nothing else to work with, so you're stuck.
+Since we have nothing else to work with, we're stuck.

 ### A solution

 Since we can't do this in pure-pure Swift, let's include *Foundation* into the party.
-How about we declare ThingyNotifier to have to conform to `NSObjectProtocol`?
-In my use case, this wasn't a problem since the notifier instances would be `UIViewController` instances anyway, but I guess this puts a bit of a limitation on what target objects you can use.
+How about we declare `ThingyNotifier` to have to conform to `NSObjectProtocol`?
+In my use case, this wasn't a problem since the notifier instances would be `UIViewController` instances anyway, but I guess this puts a bit of a limitation on what target objects you can use in the more general case.

 ```swift
 protocol ThingyNotifier : NSObjectProtocol {